-B. Explore the possibility of a Share the Warmth payment prior to providing Crisis Intervention Program (CIP) assistance.
-In order to receive CIP funds, a household must be unable to obtain timely or appropriate assistance from other sources.
+- B. Explore the possibility of a WERU payment prior to providing Crisis Intervention Program (CIP) assistance.
+(In order to receive CIP funds, a household must be unable to obtain timely or appropriate assistance from other sources.) - C. Households do not have to heat with electricity to be eligible.
+The temperature outside is not the sole determining factor for a crisis, it must be linked to a life-threatening or health-related emergency.